 German, French, and Italian are spoken in different parts of Switzerland; here’s a guide to the many language schools in Switzerland, as well as online and computer language courses.

 If you’re looking to learn German, French, or Italian in Switzerland, you will find many international and local language schools to choose from.
 You can also find many resources to learn German, French, and Italian online before you travel anywhere.

-There are many German, French, and Italian language courses in Switzerland for beginner, intermediate, and advanced language learners, with prices ranging depending on the school you choose and the course level.
+There are many German, French, and Italian language courses in Switzerland for beginner, intermediate, and advanced language learners, with prices ranging depending on the school you choose as well as the course level.

-Here is a list of the main language schools in Switzerland, plus language schools in Basel, Bern, Geneva, Lausanne, and Zurich, as well as courses to learn German, French or Italian online.
-You can check if any top Swiss universities offer German, French or Italian language courses, or see Expatica’s listings of language schools in Switzerland.
+Here is a list of the main language schools in Switzerland, plus language schools in Basel, Bern, Geneva, Lausanne, and Zurich, as well as courses to learn German, French, or Italian online.
+You can also check if any Swiss universities offer German, French, or Italian language courses, or see Expatica’s listings of language schools in Switzerland.

 Language Masters helps students learn a foreign language in a quality and professional way.
 With a free consultation and personalized advice, students receive a tailor-made learning program and continuous feedback.